What are lipogems?

 How do you prepare for lipogems?

-This is a day-case procedure with no general anaesthesia.
+The lipogems procedure is a day-case procedure with no general anaesthesia.
 Before the procedure you may be advised to avoid food and drink for a duration, as well as halting use of any medications.
 This should be discussed with your specialist.

 It is normal to expect some pain, swelling and soreness following lipogems injection.
 However, this should only be moderate and can be managed with rest and painkillers.
-More strenuous activities can be resumed 1-2 weeks following the procedure, and improvements should be seen from two to eight weeks following the procedure.
+More strenuous activities can be resumed 1 to 2 weeks following the procedure, and improvements should be seen from two to eight weeks following the procedure.
 Results will however depend on the original severity of the injury being treated.
 Improvements are also dependent on participation in physical therapy.

-There are alternative treatments for joint pain, tendon injuries and arthritis, ranging from other minimally-invasive procedures, such as injections, to invasive surgeries like a total knee or hip replacement.
+There are alternative treatments for joint pain, tendon injuries and arthritis, ranging from other minimally-invasive procedures, such as injections, to surgeries like a total knee or hip replacement.
 The best treatment for you should be determined with a specialist orthopaedic surgeon.